Misfits-Rebels-Outcasts/ShaderMuse/README.md

 6. Fractal Flow Noise (none)
 7. Blend With Mask (input - 0, background - 6, mask - 5)

-We can read the above as below:

-We apply a Photo Effect Noir filter on the original image and then chain the output to a Color Invert.
-The (0) refers to the input image used by the Photo Effect Noir filter.
-In steps 3 and 4, we create Gaussian Blurs on the output of Color Invert.
-The (2) refers to the input image used by both of the Gaussian Blurs.
-The steps 3, 4, and 5 simply compute the Difference of Gaussians of the grayscale image to product a sketch effect that is further used as a mask to create the effects of edges catching fire.
-Finally we apply a Color Dodge Blend on the two Gaussian Blur to create our mask
+The (0) in step 1 refers to the input image used by the Photo Effect Noir filter.
+Steps 3, 4, and 5 compute the Difference of Gaussians of the grayscale image to produce a sketch effect that is further used as a mask to create the effects of edges catching fire.

 ## Why use a Digital Compositing Pipeline?